wikit-ai/chunknorris/README.md

 ***min_chunk_word_count***
 (int): Minimum number of words to consider keeping the chunks.
 Chunks with less words will be discarded.
 Defaults to 15.

+***hard_max_chunk_token_count***
+(int | None): The hard maximum of tokens a chunk can be.
+This is used after the word-based chunking.
+Every chunk bigger (in token) than this number will be split into subchunks.
+ChunkNorris will try to equilibrate the size of resulting subchunks, still considering newlines to avoid random cuts.
+If None, this parameter won't be used.
+If an int value is provided, then a tokenizer must be provided as well.
+Defaults to None.

+***tokenizer***
+(Any | None): The tokenizer to use to count tokens.
+Can be any instance of a class that has an ```.encode()``` method, that takes a string as input and returns a list of tokens.
+Must be provided if ```hard_max_chunk_token_count``` is set.
+Defaults to None.